lucproglangcourse/lucproglangcourse.github.io/source/index.rst

-Lecture notes for `COMP 372/471: Theory (and Practice) of Programming Languages <http://courses.cs.luc.edu/html/comp372.html>`_ at `Loyola University Chicago's <http://luc.edu>`_ `Computer Science Department <http://luc.edu/cs>`_.
+Lecture notes for `COMP 372/471 <http://courses.cs.luc.edu/html/comp372.html>`_, `Dept. of Computer Science <http://luc.edu/cs>`_, `Loyola U. Chicago <http://luc.edu>`_.
-This version of the course is normally taught by `Konstantin Läufer <https://github.com/klaeufer>`_ and focuses on functional languages with projects mostly in Scala.
+This version of the course is normally taught by `Konstantin Läufer <https://github.com/klaeufer>`_ and focuses on functional languages with examples and projects mostly in Scala.

 .. warning::